medcomdk/dk-medcom-xds-metadata/input/pagecontent/index.md

 ### CodeSystems
 CodeSystems defines which codes exists and how they should be understood to avoid ambiguities.
 As mentioned, this IG only includes relevant CodeSystems defined by MedCom, whereas CodeSystems defined by other organizations can be found elsewhere.

-The codes in the ValueSet origin from different CodeSystems that are owned by different organizations.
-In the table below, these CodeSystems are represented with an OID, name, description from the [OID-repository](http://www.oid-info.com/), and owner of the CodeSystem.
+The codes in the ValueSet originate from different CodeSystems that are owned by various organizations.
+In the table below, these CodeSystems are presented with an OID, name, description from the [OID-repository](http://www.oid-info.com/), owner of the CodeSystem, and a reference to the CodeSystem if it is different from the OID listed below.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}